 Abenomics is a package of policies introduced in 2012, each aimed at achieving sustainable economic growth.
 With this, the government began introducing rules for companies to follow, like the Corporate Governance Code in 2015 and the Guidelines for Investor and Company Engagement in 2018.

-In 2021, the Corporate Governance Code was further updated to include rules about having independent and diverse boards, as well as considering sustainability and factors.
-In 2023, the Tokyo Exchange Group updated its guidance to say that all listed companies trading on the stock market must “comply or explain” if their market valuation is lower than their balance sheet assets.[5]
+In 2021, the Corporate Governance Code was further updated to include rules about having independent and diverse boards, as well as considering sustainability and environmental, social and governance (ESG)Environmental, Social and Governance (ESG)Environmental, Social and Governance (ESG) investing looks at the operations of a company and the potential environmental, social and governance risks associated with the way they operate. read more factors.
+In 2023, the Tokyo Exchange Group updated its guidance to say that all listed companies trading on the stock market must “comply or explain” if their market valuation is lower than their balance sheet assets.5

 Broader stakeholder benefits

-Japanese companies are paying more in dividends to shareholders and are buying back their own shares,[6] which suggests that positive change is emerging and could continue to improve.
-There’s likely room for further improvement, given over half of Japanese companies have more cash than they owe.[7]
-This is much more than in Europe, for example, where only about 22% of companies hold extra cash.[8]
+Japanese companies are paying more in dividends to shareholders and are buying back their own shares,6 which suggests that positive change is emerging and could continue to improve.
+There’s likely room for further improvement, given over half of Japanese companies have more cash than they owe.7 This is much more than in Europe, for example, where only about 22% of companies hold extra cash.8

 We believe these governance improvements will go further than simply benefitting shareholders.
 They should stimulate the conditions for greater stakeholder alignment, benefitting everyone from employees to customers.

-Additionally, in 2022, Japan witnessed the single biggest increase in adoption anywhere in the world.[12]
-It’s for this reason that we believe that Japan offers an opportunity for investors who incorporate and broader factors in their decision-making.
+Additionally, in 2022, Japan witnessed the single biggest increase in Science Based Target adoption anywhere in the world.12 It’s for this reason that we believe that Japan offers an opportunity for investors who incorporate ESGEnvironmental, Social and Governance (ESG)Environmental, Social and Governance (ESG) investing looks at the operations of a company and the potential environmental, social and governance risks associated with the way they operate. read more and broader sustainabilitySustainabilityMeeting today’s needs without compromising the ability of future generations to meet their needs, by working towards the attainment of the UN SDGs. read more factors in their decision-making.

 Market participation